jborean93/sspilib/README.md

 ## Structure

 This library is merely a wrapper around the SSPI APIs.
-The high level API under `sspic` exposes an easier to use Python API for SSPI.
+The high level API under `sspilib` exposes an easier to use Python API for SSPI.
-The functions under the `sspic.raw` namespace expose the various SSPI functions under a more Pythonic snake_case format.
+The functions under the `sspilib.raw` namespace expose the various SSPI functions under a more Pythonic snake_case format.
-For example the [AcquireCredentialsHandle](https://learn.microsoft.com/en-us/windows/win32/secauthn/acquirecredentialshandle--general) function is exposed as `sspic.raw.acquire_credentials_handle`.
+For example the [AcquireCredentialsHandle](https://learn.microsoft.com/en-us/windows/win32/secauthn/acquirecredentialshandle--general) function is exposed as `sspilib.raw.acquire_credentials_handle`.

 Errors are raised as a `WindowsError` which contains the error message as formatted by Windows and the error code.
-For non-Windows hosts there is a compatible `sspic.WindowsError` class that is structured like the Windows only `WindowsError` builtin.
+For non-Windows hosts there is a compatible `sspilib.WindowsError` class that is structured like the Windows only `WindowsError` builtin.
 Some of the objects and constants are exposed as Python classes/dataclasses/enums for ease of use.
 Please read through the docstring of the function that will be used to learn more about how to use them.